-Larger camps than our Premier or Classic camps, the units are generally tented, extremely comfortable with en-suite bathrooms and all the amenities to make you feel at home.
+Larger and more convivial, our Adventures camps comprise units that are generally tented, extremely comfortable with en-suite bathrooms and all the amenities to make you feel at home.
 Note: activities at these camps may be at extra cost.

-• Banoka Bush Camp • Kalahari Plains Camp
+• Banoka Bush Camp • Pelo Camp